-An assignment must be in writing, signed by all parties to the transaction and registered at the Patent Office within six months of the assignment.
+Patents or Patent Applications: An assignment must be in writing, signed by all parties to the transaction and registered at the Intellectual Property Office within six months of the assignment.
 Failing registration, the assignee's rights against infringers are restricted.
 The assignor cannot subsequently challenge the validity of the patent.

-The assignment must be in writing and registered with the Designs Registry.
+Registered Designs: The assignment must be in writing and registered with the Intellectual Property Office.
 If such registration does not occur, the assignee will have difficulties in suing infringers.
 There are also rules which ensure that registered designs and associated design rights are kept in the same hands.

-As the assignor, you may well be asked by the assignee to give warranties as to your freedom to assign the rights, their validity and freedom from undisclosed third party rights restricting their use.
+Warranties as to IPRs: As the assignor, you may well be asked by the assignee to give a warranty confirming that you are free to assign the IPRs, that the IPRs are valid and free from undisclosed third party rights restricting their use.

-Tax and Accounting Issues Whether an IPR is assigned or licensed may have important tax and accounting consequences.
-Money received in return for an IPR disposed of outright (assigned) or where money is otherwise received by way of a lump sum is more likely to be treated by the Inland Revenue as capital.
+Tax and Accounting Issues: Whether an IPR is assigned or licensed may have important tax and accounting consequences.
+Money received in return for an IPR disposed of outright (assigned) or where money is otherwise received by way of a lump sum is more likely to be treated by the HMRC as capital.
 Conversely payments related to levels of sales of goods or services incorporating the IPR (e.g. royalties ) are more likely to be treated as income.